Abolish Contracting Profession

 Companies are doing this to avoid paying sickness benefit, holiday pay, pension and maternity benefits.

 Forced to Incorporate

-The report is going to say that they are unearthing evidence that shows companies telling people to incorporate rather than taking them on the payroll.
+The report said that they are unearthing evidence that shows companies telling people to incorporate rather than taking them on the payroll.

 This is arrant nonsense.
 How many contractors do any readers know who wanted to take a permanent job but were coerced into becoming contractors and incorporating by client companies.